Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: The gravitational wave transfer function

-where $\tau$ denotes the conformal time, $k=|\mathbf{k}|$ is the comoving wavenumber, and $h_{\mathbf{k}}^{\text{prim}}$ is the primordial gravitational wave (PGW) amplitude shortly after horizon crossing during inflation.
-For a given comoving scale $k$, the equation for transfer function $\mathcal{T}(u)$ can be written in terms of the dimensionless parameter $u = k\tau$ and in presence of anisotropic stress is given by \cite{Weinberg:2003ur, watanabe2006improved}:
+where $\tau$ denotes the conformal time; $k=|\mathbf{k}|$ is the comoving wavenumber, and $h_{\mathbf{k}}^{\text{prim}}$ is the primordial gravitational wave (PGW) amplitude shortly after horizon crossing during inflation.
+For a given comoving scale $k$, the equation for transfer function $\mathcal{T}(\tau, k) \equiv \mathcal{T}_k(u)$ can be written in terms of the dimensionless parameter $u = k\tau$ and in presence of anisotropic stress is given by \cite{Weinberg:2003ur, watanabe2006improved}:

 with primes denoting the derivative with respect to $u$.
-The value $u_{\text{dec}}$ corresponds to the moment of neutrino decoupling, and the neutrino fraction $f_{\nu}$ of the total energy density
+The value $u_{\text{dec}}$ corresponds to the moment of neutrino decoupling, and the neutrino fraction $f_{\nu}$ of the total energy density,

-is equal to $0.41$ during radiation domination and gradually decreases after matter-radiation equality which happens at the value $a_\text{eq}$ of the scale factor.
+is equal to $0.41$ during radiation domination and gradually decreases after matter-radiation equality, which happens at the scale factor $a_\text{eq}$.
 Finally, $j_2(u)$ is the spherical Bessel function of the second kind.
 More details of the derivation that led to the above can be found in \cite{Weinberg:2003ur, watanabe2006improved}.

 The complexity of the integro-differential Eq.~\eqref{eq:final_equation_text} requires building the solution independently for each $k$.
-We adopt an iterative approach: we start with the solution $\mathcal{T}^{(0)}(u)$ of the homogeneous part of Eq.~\eqref{eq:final_equation_text}, and then find the corrections $\mathcal{T}^{(n)}(u)$ driven by the integral term with $\mathcal{T}^{(n-1)}(u)$, such that
+We adopt an iterative approach: the resulting function $\mathcal{T}_k(u) = \sum_{n=0}^{N}\mathcal{T}_k^{(n)}$ is computed starting with the solution $\mathcal{T}^{(0)}(u)$ of the homogeneous part of Eq.~\eqref{eq:final_equation_text}, and then finding the corrections $\mathcal{T}^{(n)}(u)$ obtained when the previous term $\mathcal{T}^{(n-1)}(u)$ is substituted into the integral.
+The initial conditions for every correction are given by: